Dynamic Correlation as an Incentive Device: A recursive program

 Before reporting my main result, \cref{lem:boundUC} below identifies the model parameters given which the program \eqref{eq:programmain} is nontrivial, or equivalently, $\bar U>0$.
 Define

 This is the worker's Stackelberg probability of effort, namely the lowest value $\ga \in [0,1]$ such that a client expecting effort from an accepted worker with probability $\ga$ and shirking otherwise has a best reply to accept.
+This client receives zero expected payoff from accepting and is therefore indifferent between accepting and rejecting.

 \begin{lem*} $\bar U>0$ if and only if $\gd \ge \ubar \gd$, where $\ubar \gd$ is given by

 If $\gd \ge \ubar \gd$, then

 \end{lem*}